feroda/docker-nao/README.md

 You don't need this unless you know what you are doing.

-To rebuild the image you need choregraphe 2.1.4.13 for linux 64bit binaries [provided by SoftBank Robotics](https://community.ald.softbankrobotics.com/en/resources/software/language/en-gb/robot/nao-2/field_soft_version%253Afield_soft_version_code_version/2%252E1%252E4), and issue the command:
+To rebuild the image you need to download choregraphe 2.1.4.13 for linux 64bit binaries and NAOqi SDK C++ and SDK Python [provided by SoftBank Robotics](https://community.ald.softbankrobotics.com/en/resources/software/language/en-gb/robot/nao-2/field_soft_version%253Afield_soft_version_code_version/2%252E1%252E4), and save them under the `SDK/` directory

+Then issue the command:

     `docker-compose build coregraphe`

-NOTE: to download Choregraphe you need to sign in on the SoftBank Robotics website.
+NOTE: to download Choregraphe and SDK you need to sign in on the SoftBank Robotics website.